- Do your homework before interviewing. Read company literature and visit their website. RSVP and attend any information session a company conducts.

 Career development is a constant, evolving process, and there is more to getting a job or internship than having or working towards a degree.
 Your education will open many doors, but it is up to you to obtain the employment you desire.

 We also encourage you to connect with and learn from employers via social media.
-Search the hashtag #HireNova on Facebook, Twitter and Instagram to see what potential employers are doing on-campus.
+Search the hashtag #HireNova on Facebook, Twitter and Instagram to see what potential employers are doing.
 Attend a great event?
 Use #HireNova in your social media posts to share photos, provide feedback and stand out.

-To participate in the On-Campus Recruiting program and apply to the jobs associated with it, all students must complete our OCI orientation:
+To participate in the Campus Interviewing Program and apply to jobs associated with it, all students must complete our Campus Interviewing Orientation:

-After viewing the above video, students must also complete the verification survey.
+After viewing the Campus Interviewing Orientation, students must also complete the verification survey.

 The majority of the employers who participate in this program project a certain number of hires for the current year and will come to campus during the Fall or Spring semester.
 It is extremely important to be aware of application deadlines so you do not miss any opportunities.
 Make sure to view the Campus Recruiting Policies before you apply to any positions.